 A black dish?
 Really?
-Using the squid’s ink to flavour a recipe is very common in the coast of Spain.
-In the North of Catalonia we have this black rice (literally) that is cooked in the same pot as the paella, a flat wide pan.
+Using the squid’s ink to flavour a recipe is very common on the coast of Spain.
+In the North of Catalonia, we have this black rice (literally) that is cooked in the same pot as the paella, a flat wide pan.
 Of course, don’t expect only the flavour of the ink but also the colour!
-As you can guess, squid is the man ingredient here, together with the rice.
+As you can guess, squid is the main ingredient here, together with the rice.
 A good arròs negre is always served with allioli, a homemade garlic mayonnaise.

 Bacallà amb samfaina

 Salted cod is very widely eaten in Catalonia.
 The fish need to be desalted for up to 3 days before you can start cooking it although, nowadays, it can be bought already desalted in speciality shops.
 The accompaniment is a sauce made with vegetables, onion, garlic and tomatoes very very similar to the Castilian pisto or the French ratatouille.
 If you like tomato sauce, vegetables and fish, try this original combination and don’t forget the bread to soak it all up.